R-Ramachandran/KGMC-Results/README.md

   </li>
 </ul>
 NOTE :<br>
-To execute above command, you should have Scrapy and Splash installed.<br>
+To execute above command, you should have Scrapy and Splash or Selenium installed.<br>